NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] DefrostModelType choices are "standard" and "advanced".
   .. [#] Use "standard" for default E+ defrost setting.
          Use "advanced" for an improved model that better accounts for load and energy use during defrost; using "advanced" may impact simulation runtime.
   .. [#] OnOffThermostatDeadbandTemperature is currently only allowed with a 1 minute timestep.
-Currently only supports homes with at most one cooling system (including heat pumps) serving 100% cooling loads, and one heating system (including heat pumps) serving 100% heating loads (i.e., FractionHeatLoadServed and FractionCoolLoadServed sum to 1.0).
+         Currently only supports homes with at most one cooling system (including heat pumps) serving 100% of the cooling load and at most one heating system (including heat pumps) serving 100% of the heating load (i.e., FractionHeatLoadServed and FractionCoolLoadServed are 1.0).
          Applies to single speed and two speed air-source AC/ASHP only.
   .. [#] An on/off thermostat deadband temperature is applied to both heating and cooling.
          Typical values are between 2-4 F, with actual values being specific to the thermostat installed.
          Note that thermostat deadbands are two sided.
-As an example, if you had a heating setpoint of 71 F and a 2 F deadband, the heating equipment will turn on when the space temperature hits 70 F and off when it hits 72 F. When this feature is enabled, the model will also explicitly model cycling, such that it will take several minutes for the HVAC to reach full capacity for single and two speed air-source AC/ASHP systems, and time-based realistic staging (stay at low speed for 5 minutes before transitioning to the higher stage, and stay at high speed until cut-out deadband temperature is reached) for two speed air-source AC/ASHP systems.
+         As an example, if you had a heating setpoint of 71 F and a 2 F deadband, the heating equipment will turn on when the space temperature hits 70 F and off when it hits 72 F.
+         When this feature is enabled, the model will also explicitly model cycling, such that it will take several minutes for the HVAC to reach full capacity for single and two speed air-source AC/ASHP systems, and time-based realistic staging (stay at low speed for 5 minutes before transitioning to the higher stage, and stay at high speed until cut-out deadband temperature is reached) for two speed air-source AC/ASHP systems.
          This feature should only be used if detailed power profiles and loads are required.
          Common use cases for this feature are when modeling advanced controls, such as a Home Energy Management System, or if performing co-simulation with a grid model.
   .. [#] HeatPumpBackupCapacityIncrement is currently only allowed with a 1 minute timestep.
   .. [#] HeatPumpBackupCapacityIncrement allows modeling multi-stage electric heat pump backup with time-based staging.
          If not provided, the heat pump backup is modeled with a single stage.

 HPXML Emissions Scenarios
 *************************